tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 ### Synthetic Frames

 Investigating Asuka's Spells requires another vision model but I refuse to draw more boxes.
-There is the additional issue that some spells are used much more often than others leading to the a class distribution imbalance if I were to manually annotate game footage.
+There is the additional issue that some spells are used much more often than others leading to the  class distribution imbalance if I were to manually annotate game footage.

 ![Asuka frame](../assets/img/asuka.jpg)
 _Asuka and his spell in game_